-Shopify commits a minimum of $5M annually to fight for the environment with the Shopify Sustainability Fund
+Shopify commits a minimum of $5M annually to fight for the environment with Shopify's Sustainability Fund

 A letter from Shopify CEO Tobi Lütke

 As Shopify prepared to go public in 2015, I wrote a letter in our F1 filing that read,

 “I want Shopify to be a company that sees the next century.”